 Alexander Davis and his wife were billing themselves as the Wilmington Jubilee Singers when they were in Flint, North Wales, in December 1878 and embarked on a “farewell tour through South Wales” according to the Era of 5 January 1879.
 That summer had the pair in the Isle of Man but supporters became suspicious of the allegedly charitable nature of the venture and closed it down, and sent the net balance to Fisk University.
 Evidence that supports their concerns is that no British newspaper had named the school or church in Wilmington that would benefit from donations – unlike the Fisks.
 Davis did not abandon his efforts for he advertised in the Era in October 1879, seeking a white or a coloured manager for the singers and in Oxford in November he claimed they were gathering funds for a mission hall in Wilmington.
 They went on to Ipswich (Jackson’s Oxford Journal 8 November 1879; Ipswich Journal 18 November 1879).

 The Washington-led Wilmington Singers numbered eight when they were in suburban London in late November 1879, moving via Grimsby to sing at the Guildhall in Doncaster on 5 and 6 December.
 They worked Belfast over Christmas, The Belfast News-Letter, 19 December 1879 named them as Matilda Giles, Mary White, Amelia and Peter Stokes, William Jones, Charles and Miss Washington and pianist-soprano Miss Blechoff.
 They were in Hinckley in mid-January 1880 then Melton Mowbray, and in April they were in Market Rasen, Lincs., when the Era of 4 April carried their advertisement for a good sight-reading pianist.
+In July 1880 they were in Lancashire (Burnley Express, 31 July 1880).
 On 4 November 1880 the Liverpool Mercury listed them in a benefit concert for the black-face minstrel director Sam Hague.
-Nothing more has been located and perhaps they sailed back to the USA from Liverpool.
+The last report was again in Burnley where the Burnley Gazette of 26 November 1881 noted them.

 Librarian Beverly Tetterton of Wilmington has advised that Giles and Stokes are local surnames, and provided the 1879 Doncaster reference (that English town being the North Carolina port’s twin city).